jealcalat/gaussian-plus-linear/README.md

  <img src="https://github.com/jealcalat/gaussian-plus-linear/blob/main/c.png" width="500px"/>

-The R script `gauss_lin_nls` have a function to fit the Gaussian+linear model using `nlxb`, the Nash variant of the Marquardt nonlinear least squares.
+The R script `gauss_lin_nls` have a function to fit the Gaussian+linear model using `nlxb`, the Nash variant of the Marquardt nonlinear least squares (with instructions in spanish; sorry).